Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Introduction

-Notable examples of the above implementations are \textsc{abc} versions that employ maximum mean discrepancy (\textsc{mmd}) \citep{park2016k2}, Kullback--Leibler (\textsc{kl}) divergence \citep{jiang2018approximate}, Wasserstein distance \citep{bernton2019approximate}, energy statistic \citep{nguyen2020approximate}, the Hellinger and Cramer--von Mises distances \citep{frazier2020robust}, and the $\gamma$--divergence \citep{fujisawa2021gamma}; see also \citet{gutmann2018likelihood}, \citet{forbes2021approximate} and \citet{wang2022}~for additional examples of summary--free \textsc{abc} strategies.
-By overcoming the need~to preselect summaries, all these solutions reduce the potential information loss of summary--based~\textsc{abc}, thus yielding improved performance in simulation studies and illustrative applications.
-These promising empirical~results have motivated active research on the theoretical properties of the induced \textsc{abc} posterior, with a main focus on the limiting behavior under different asymptotic regimes for the tolerance threshold and the sample size \citep{jiang2018approximate,bernton2019approximate,nguyen2020approximate,frazier2020robust,fujisawa2021gamma}.
+Remarkable examples of the above implementations are \textsc{abc} versions that employ maximum mean discrepancy (\textsc{mmd}) \citep{park2016k2}, Kullback--Leibler (\textsc{kl}) divergence \citep{jiang2018approximate}, Wasserstein distance \citep{bernton2019approximate}, energy statistic \citep{nguyen2020approximate}, Hellinger and Cramer--von Mises distances \citep{frazier2020robust}, and $\gamma$-divergence \citep{fujisawa2021gamma}; see also \citet{gutmann2018likelihood}, \citet{forbes2021approximate} and \citet{wang2022} for additional examples of summary-free \textsc{abc} strategies.
+By overcoming the need to pre-select summaries, all these solutions reduce the potential information loss of summary-based \textsc{abc}, thereby yielding improved performance in simulation studies and illustrative applications.
+These promising empirical results have motivated active research on the theoretical properties of the induced \textsc{abc} posterior, with a main focus on the limiting behavior under different asymptotic regimes for the tolerance threshold and the sample size \citep{jiang2018approximate,bernton2019approximate,nguyen2020approximate,frazier2020robust,fujisawa2021gamma}.
 Among these regimes, of particular interest are the two situations in which the \textsc{abc} threshold is either fixed or progressively shrinks as both $n$ and $m$ diverge.
-In the former case, the theory~focus is on assessing whether the control on the discrepancy among the empirical distributions established by the selected \textsc{abc} threshold yields a pseudo--posterior whose asymptotic form guarantees the same threshold--control on the discrepancy among the underlying truths \citep[e.g.,][]{jiang2018approximate}.
-The latter addresses instead the more challenging~theoretical question on whether a suitably--decaying \textsc{abc} threshold can provide meaningful rates of concentration for the sequence of \textsc{abc} posteriors around those $\theta$ values yielding a $\mu_\theta$ close to the data~generating process $\mu^*$, as $n$ and $m$ diverge \citep[e.g.,][]{bernton2019approximate}.
+In the former case, the theory focus is on assessing whether the control on the discrepancy among the empirical distributions established by the selected \textsc{abc} threshold yields a pseudo-posterior whose asymptotic form guarantees the same threshold-control on the discrepancy among the underlying truths \citep[e.g.,][]{jiang2018approximate}.
+The latter addresses instead the more challenging theoretical question on whether a suitably-decaying \textsc{abc} threshold can provide meaningful rates of concentration for the sequence of \textsc{abc} posteriors around those $\theta$ values yielding a $\mu_\theta$ close enough to the data generating process $\mu^*$, as $n$ and $m$ diverge \citep[e.g.,][]{bernton2019approximate}.